 Once your batter is mixed, I recommend keeping it in the fridge or freezer when you’re not using it.
 This will help keep it cold between frying each batch.

-Different vegetables require different preparation before frying, so it’s better to have everything washed/peeled/cut etc before you make the batter.
+Different vegetables require different preparations before frying, so it’s better to have everything washed/peeled/cut, etc, before you make the batter.

 Vegetables like eggplant or potatoes tend to soak up oil and become greasy.
-You can prevent this by soaking them in cold water for 5-10 minutes and then dry them thoroughly before frying.
+You can prevent this by soaking them in cold water for 5-10 minutes and then drying them thoroughly before frying.

 One of the most common problems people face when making tempura is the batter falling off.
-To prevent this, be sure to dry each vegetable thoroughly with a paper towel and then coat them with a thin layer of flour before dipping them in the tempura batter.
+To prevent this, thoroughly dry each vegetable with a paper towel and then coat them with a thin layer of flour before dipping them in the tempura batter.

 - Soak eggplants or potatoes in cold water for 5-10 minutes